-Spermatogonial cell enrichment by FACS
+Spermatogonial cells enrichment by FACS

 For pup testis, dissociated cells were stained with BV421-conjugated anti-β2M, biotin-conjugated anti-THY1 (53-2.1), and PE-conjugated anti-αv-integrin (RMV-7) antibodies.
 THY1 was detected by staining with Alexa Fluor 488-Sav.
 For adult testes, cells were stained with anti-α6-integrin (CD49f; GoH3), BV421-conjugated anti-β2 microglobulin (β2M; S19.8), and R-phycoerythrin (PE)-conjugated anti-THY1 (CD90.2; 30H-12) antibodies. α6-Integrin was detected by Alexa Fluor 488-SAv after staining with biotin-conjugated rat anti-mouse IgG1/2a (G28-5) antibody.
 Prior to FACS, 1 μg/ml propidium iodide (Sigma) was added to the cell suspensions to discriminate dead cells.
 All antibody incubations were performed in PBS-S for at least 30 min at 4oC followed by washing in PBS-S. Antibodies were obtained from BD Biosciences (San Jose, United States) unless otherwise stated.
-Cell sorting was performed on a FACS Aria III 5L using 85μm nozzle at the Cytometry Facility of University of Zurich.
+Cell sorting was performed at 4oC on a FACS Aria III 5L using an 85μm nozzle at the Cytometry Facility of University of Zurich.
 For RNA-seq on PND8 and PND15 spermatogonia, cells were collected in 1.5 ml Eppendorf tubes in 500 μL PBS-S, immediately pelleted by centrifugation and snap frozen in liquid N2.
 Cell pellets were stored at -80oC until RNA extraction.
 For OmniATAC on PND15 spermatogonia, 25’000 cells were collected in a separate tube, pelleted by centrifugation and immediately processed using the OmniATAC library preparation protocol (Corces et al., 2017).
 For OmniATAC on adult spermatogonia, 5000 cells from each animal were collected in a separate tube and further processed using the same protocol.

 Immunocytochemistry